Who are you?

-I'm Adam Tinworth, a digital and content strategist living on the West Sussex coast, and loving it.
-I'm married, have a gorgeous baby daughter, Hazel, and enjoy a range of things from good whiskies, through writing and photography to gardening.
+I'm Adam Tinworth, a digital journalist, blogger and publishing strategist living on the West Sussex coast, and loving it.
+I'm married, have a delightful young daughter, Hazel, and enjoy a range of things from good whiskies, through writing and photography to gardening.

-Are you the guy that used to edit Cub / write RPG stuff / go to school in Scotland / fence / be VP: Welfare / run the school darkroom / work on Felix / teach digital journalism?
+Are you the guy that used to edit Cub / write RPG stuff / go to school in Scotland / fence / be VP: Welfare / run the school darkroom / work on Felix / work at RBI / teach digital journalism?

 Yeah, that's me.

 How long have you been blogging?

 I first started blogging with a Livejournal back in late 2001, in the aftermath of my Dad's death.
 I started One Man & His Blog in March 2003 because I wanted to try something different from the "group of friends chatting" feel of my Livejournal.
 I started on Blogger and then moved to Movable Type a few months later.
 If I was starting again, I'd probably go with WordPress, but for now, MT suits me just fine.